Nissan Terra: Engines

 The Terra has three engine options: a 2.5 L QR25DE I4 petrol engine that produces 134 kW at 6,000 rpm and 251 Nm of torque at 4,000 rpm, a 2.3 L twin-turbocharged YS23DDTT or 2.5 L YD25DDTi I4 diesel engines that both produce 140 kW at 3,600 rpm or 3,750 rpm and 450 Nm of torque at 2,000 rpm or 1,500–2,500 rpm respectively.
 The engines are mated to a 6-speed manual or 7-speed automatic transmission.
 The ground clearance is measured at 225 mm.

 Markets

 Overseas France (New Caledonia)

 The Terra is currently on sale, as of May 2024, in this sui generis French Overseas Collectivity.
 It is the only place in the entire French Republic where the Terra can be purchased officially.

 China

 The Terra was launched in China in April 2018 produced by Zhengzhou Nissan as the successor of the Paladin in China.
-In 2023, news of the rebadged pre-facelift Nissan Terra for the Chinese market surfaced, while still being produced by Zhengzhou Nissan, the rebadged Terra is renamed to Fengdu Paladin, also known as the Oting Paladin, sold under the Dongfeng Fengdu brand.
+In 2023, news of the rebadged pre-facelift Nissan Terra for the Chinese market surfaced, while still being produced by Zhengzhou Nissan, the rebadged Terra is rebranded to Dongfeng Fengdu and was renamed to Dongfeng Paladin, also known as the Oting Paladin, sold under the Dongfeng brand.
 It has a 4K31 engine.

 In April 2023, the Paladin was sold in the Russian market.
 The vehicle is marketed by Sinotech Automobile.